Wokala

-The wokala (singular: wakil; وكلاء) were a networks of agents who were active from Ja'far al-Sadiq's time until the end of the Minor Occultation in 941 CE.
-The wikalah was responsible for the relations between imams and Shia Islam as well as collecting religious taxes.
+The Wokala (singular: wakil; وكلاء) were a networks of agents who were active from the time of Musa al-Kazim until the end of the Minor Occultation in 941 CE.
+The Wokala was responsible for the relations between Imams and Shia Muslims, as well as collecting religious taxes.

 Terminology

 Wikalah is an Arabic word describing a person who performs duties on behalf of someone else.
 It is similar to the English terms agent or power of attorney.
 A wikalah is a second in command, trusted with acting on behalf of a principal.
 Wikalah (plural) is used when a person is unable to perform a task directly.

 History

 Shia imams frequently had to deal with persecution and sometimes - in order to protect themselves - resorted to the practice of taqiya, a form of religious dissimulation.
 Because of the critical situation of the imams in this era, they were looking for a way to connect with Shia Islam.
 Often deputies acted secretly on behalf of the Abbasid Caliphs and, in some cases, it was not known that they were imam's deputies.